Cognos ReportNet

 ReportNet uses web services standards such as XML and Simple Object Access Protocol and also supports dynamic HTML and Java.
 ReportNet is compatible with multiple databases including Oracle, SAP, Teradata, Microsoft SQL server, DB2 and Sybase.
 The product provides interface in over 10 languages, has Web Services architecture to meet the needs of multi-national, diversified enterprises and helps reduce total cost of ownership.
 Multiple versions of Cognos ReportNet have since been released by the company.
 Cognos ReportNet was awarded the Software and Information Industry Association (SIIA) 2005 Codie awards for the "Best Business Intelligence or Knowledge Management Solution" category.
 CRN's capabilities have been further used in IBM Cognos 8 BI (2005), the latest reporting tool.
 CRN comes with its own software development kit (SDK).

 Launch

 Early adopters of Cognos ReportNet for their corporate reporting needs included Bear Stearns, BMW and Alfred Publishing.
 Around this same time of launch, Cognos competitor Business Objects released version 6.1 of its enterprise reporting tool.
 Cognos ReportNet has been successful since its launch, raising revenues in 2004 from licensing fees.
-Subsequently, other major corporations like McDonald's adopted Cognos ReportNet.